 Exercise is an important part of cancer prevention and living a healthy life.
 It can help you obtain a healthy weight, lower your stress and strengthen your immune system.

-If you really want exercise to play a role in your own cancer prevention, you should aim for two-and-a-half hours of moderate physical activity or an hour and 15 minutes of more vigorous physical activity each week.
+If you really want exercise to play a role in your own cancer prevention, you should aim for 150 minutes of moderate physical activity or 75 minutes of more vigorous physical activity each week.

 But what is the difference between moderate and vigorous exercise?
 How do you know which one is right for you?